PaulHaefele/PaulHaefele/README.md

 - 👋 Hi, I’m @PaulHaefele
-- 👀 I’m interested in Data Analysis
+- 👀 I’m interested in Data Science
-- 💞️ I’m looking to collaborate on any data analysis project
+- 💞️ I’m looking to collaborate on any data science project
 - 📫 How to reach me paul.haefele9@gmail.com

 <!---